Yardımlı: History

-During the Soviet times, it had a status of a township.
-At those times, a carpet-weaving factory, which doesn't work at present, functioned in Yardimli.
-There are a museum, mosque and military memorial in the city.
+During Soviet times, it had the status of a township.
+At those times, a carpet-weaving factory, which is no longer operational, functioned in Yardimli.
+There is a museum, a mosque and a military memorial in the city.

 Etymology

 They explain the toponym in different ways.
 According to a possibility, it was created from the word "Yardam".
 The people are explained as part of the Ulus.
 They say the root of the name "Ardabil" is "Yard."
 According to the second assumption, "Ertim" was caused.
 Historian G.Gullayev closes this toponym in the name of the Pecheneg tribes.
 "Ertim" is the name of one of the Pecheneg tribes.
 It is interpreted in ancient Turkish, melting, knight.
 In 1924, Archaeologist I.Azimbeyov explained the toponym in the meaning of "helpers" in Turkish.
 According to people, a noble person named "Əli" came here and helped people living in the In mountainous conditions.
 He straightened a lot of water mills.
 And this place was called "Yardım Əli".